2026 · 05 · 16 · Sat

 Updates for 5/16

-Today Manus went fully public and ChatGPT Agent replaced Operator with explicit pricing — finally making side-by-side agent comparison possible.
-Devin 2.0 added collaborative pre-task planning, while AGI-0 and Rabbit R1 moved the 'AI controls your device' story forward.
+Manus went public and ChatGPT Agent replaced Operator, both with explicit pricing — agents are finally comparable.
+Devin 2.0 and device agents moved too.

 A · Theme of the day